AttilaVM/.emacs.d/readme.md

 ## Issues ##

-- [ ] linum mode makes org-mode extremly small
+- [ ] linum mode makes org-mode extremly slow
   - Is it true for other modes?
 (Possibly the ones with folding)
   - Diable it on larger files
-- [ ] first helm isearch fails
+- [x] first helm isearch fails